Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 So by empowering people with goals instead of tasks, they care more about the outcome.

 ### Metrics and performance
 We have a strong **result-oriented culture** and people's productivity is measured by their results.
 Every one has a common team goal + individual goal linked to their specificities.
-I set with the EM and the PD all the priority projects, how we'll measure the success, why it's a priority what the awaited output etc ...
+I set with the EM and the PD all the priority projects, how we'll measure the success, why it's a priority, what's the expected output etc...

 ### Career Path
 Last but not least, expectations are not only based on the project you're working on, or the productivity you can provide.
-Your career path is at all time available and defines all the aspects you have to complete in order to progress in your level path.
-When you're lost on what's attented from you, you can always take a look at what you should do.
+Your career path is at all times available and defines all the aspects you have to complete in order to progress in your path.
+When you're lost on what's expected from you, you can always take a look at what you should do.
 This tool is also really great to know what you miss in order to increase your level, and it's the best tool to get a raise 🤑.

 ## Over Communication (yes AGAIN)
-As you should now understand, communications is one the most important point of an efficient remote team.
-But it's also one of the hardest key to master.
+As you should now understand, communication is one of the most important points for an efficient remote team.
+But it's also one of the hardest keys to master.

 Remote communication can mess up with the normal pace of a direct communication.
 Also it is important to remember that the kinds of nuanced communication you get in an office setting don't necessarly translate online.
 So you must set, once again, rules.